 Students will also have the chance to expand their knowledge and skills in Building Information Modelling.

-Vice-Chancellor and President Professor Deep Saini said the collaboration aligned with the University’s commitment to proving students with opportunities to learn beyond the classroom.
+Vice-Chancellor and President Professor Deep Saini said the collaboration aligned with the University’s commitment to providing students with opportunities to learn beyond the classroom.

 “This agreement offers an exciting opportunity for our building and construction management students to learn directly from industry experts,” Professor Saini said.